RTEMS/rtems-docs/c-user/scheduling-concepts/directives.rst

     This parameter is the scheduler name to look up.

 ``id``
-    This parameter is the pointer to an :c:type:`rtems_id` object.
+    This parameter is the pointer to an :ref:`InterfaceRtemsId` object.
 When the directive call is successful, the identifier of the scheduler will be stored in this object.

 .. rubric:: DESCRIPTION: